 Despite the conflation with a child protection response, the mechanisms of orphanage trafficking can be readily distinguished from legitimate child protection interventions.
 The acts involved in admitting a child into an institution in a case of orphanage trafficking by definition occur in contravention of procedures outlined in child protection law and policy and are therefore irregular and unlawful.
 Additionally, admission is not for the purpose of protection or care; rather, it is for exploitation.
 The combination of the unlawful nature of the admission and the exploitative purpose of admission distinguishes orphanage trafficking from the placement of a child in an institution as a child protection response.
-Where the acts involved in unlawfully admitting a child into an institution for the purpose of profit breach child protection regulations and meet the criteria for acts criminalised under Cambodia's trafficking offences, trafficking charges can theoretically be laid and prosecution for orphanage trafficking sought.
+Where the acts involved in unlawfully admitting a child into an institution for the purpose of profit breach child protection regulations and meet the criteria for acts criminalised under Cambodia's trafficking sought.

-8 See generally Trafficking in Persons Reports 2017-2020.
+&lt;sup>8 See generally Trafficking in Persons Reports 2017-2020.

-9 United States Department of State, Trafficking in Persons Report (2020).
+&lt;sup>9 United States Department of State, Trafficking in Persons Report (2020).